vinklat/macli/README.md

   ```
   macli -M http://marathon:8080 app list
   ```
-* or you can save a bit of unnecessary work, set marathon server into environment variable:
+* or you can save a bit of unnecessary work, set marathon server url in the environment variable:

   ```
   export MARATHON=http://marathon:8080